subranag/mockaroo/README.md

 ## Show me the goods
 Just to show that mockaroo is a great fit for mocking needs I have created a samples folder https://github.com/subranag/mockaroo/tree/master/sample which contains several detailed examples I will keep adding to the list in the future, please check it out

+## Acknowledgments
+This project would have not been possible without these two awesome projects
+- **Gorilla Mux** : awesome router and route matching library https://github.com/gorilla/mux
+- **Gofakeit**    : awesome library in golang to create fake data https://github.com/brianvoe/gofakeit